2018 Summer Institute in Law and Economics: Economic Analysis of Public Law

 Symposium on Personalized Law

-Panelists will discuss whether a personalized system is moral or democratic, how such a system could be implemented, and the benefits and drawbacks of shifting from uniform to personalized law.
-Others will explore how the increased granularity of legal norms would affect the legal system as a whole, whether personalization will make the legal system more efficient, fair, or equal, or instead serve to undermine the legitimacy of the legal system and infringe on individual privacy.
+Panelists discussed whether a personalized system is moral or democratic, how such a system could be implemented, and the benefits and drawbacks of shifting from uniform to personalized law.
+Others explored how the increased granularity of legal norms would affect the legal system as a whole, whether personalization will make the legal system more efficient, fair, or equal, or instead serve to undermine the legitimacy of the legal system and infringe on individual privacy.

 About the Coase-Sandor Institute for Law and Economics

 Building on a long tradition of excellence as the birthplace of law in economics, the University of Chicago Law School launched the Institute for Law and Economics in 2011.
 The goal of the Institute is to promote the understanding and dissemination of the economic approach to law.
 It supports research and learning by students, faculty and fellows, and organizes events and activities in Chicago and beyond.
 Read more about the Institute.

 It’s unusual for the president to prohibit sales between private parties like this, but it is perfectly legal where the sale poses national security risks.

 Law Review Conference Examines Possibilities and Pitfalls of Using Predictive Technology to Tailor the Law

 Colleagues Honor a Prolific Scholar with a Festschrift Conference and a Collection of Tribute Essays